AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mobile/wp-mobile-apps/wp-mobile-app-phones.md

    >[!NOTE]
    >
-   >* If an [!UICONTROL on decision] pop-up message is set on the account in which the proof was created, it will also appear in the iOS app when a decision is made on a proof.*&nbsp;*
+   >* If an on decision pop-up message is set on the account in which the proof was created, it will also appear in the iOS app when a decision is made on a proof.
    >* If you set up decision reasons, they will display on the [!UICONTROL Submit your decision] screen for you to choose.

    If you have already submitted a decision and you want to change it or remove it, you can easily do so.
-After sumitting a decision, a new option,&nbsp;**[!UICONTROL Remove my decision]** (6), appears on the [!UICONTROL Submit your decision] screen.
+After sumitting a decision, a new option, **[!UICONTROL Remove my decision]** (6), appears on the [!UICONTROL Submit your decision] screen.

    ![remove_decision.png](assets/remove-decision-350x543.png)